LaMonte Wade Jr Player Props: Giants vs. Athletics

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with 80 hits and an OBP of .396 this season.
+- Wade leads San Francisco with an OBP of .395 this season while batting .265 with 62 walks and 46 runs scored.

-- He ranks 49th in batting average, seventh in on base percentage, and 74th in slugging among qualifying hitters in baseball.
+- Among the qualifying hitters in MLB play, he ranks 54th in batting average, sixth in on-base percentage, and 83rd in slugging.

-- Wade has picked up a hit in 58.7% of his 92 games this season, with at least two hits in 22.8% of those games.

-- Wade has an RBI in 22 of 92 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Wade has had at least one RBI in 23.7% of his games this season (22 of 93), with more than one RBI five times (5.4%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 38 of 92 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.